GoogleCloudPlatform/podcast/site/content/post/episode-92-phoenix-1-with-michael-will/index.md

 MARK: Actually, you just brought up Vertica, which is I know like a big data processing tool?

-MICHAEL: Yeah, it's like big query, but it's for smaller capacity, if you want.
+MICHAEL: Yeah, it's like BigQuery, but it's for smaller capacity, if you want.
 It's basically a relational database that's column-oriented.
 That means inserts are really slow, but selects are super fast.
 So if I run a query on a billion rows, I can get a response in under two seconds, sometimes under one second.

 FRANCESC: And that's used more for analytics and what happened previously before, so it's not real time or anything?